infinyte7/ankidroid-js-addon/README.md

  - collection.media
 ```

 2. Create package.json file.
-Note: This is import to have following in package.json to distinguish from other npm package and use inside AnkiDroid
+Note: This is important to have following in package.json to distinguish from other npm package and to use inside AnkiDroid
 ```
   "ankidroid_js_api": "0.0.1",
   "addon_type": "reviewer"